-Do you want planters, stairs or other design features?
+Do you want planters, stairs or other creative features?

 Once you have your wish list, you can determine if, where and how you will build it.

-Indicate the position of all structures trees and landscape features.
+Indicate the position of all wall structures, trees and landscape features.

-This plan is your initial blueprint for the wall.
+This plan is your initial blueprint for the retaining wall.

-Check your local building codes.
-An approved wall design may be needed to get a building permit to build walls above a certain height.
+Check your local Nanaimo building codes.
+An approved design may be needed to get a building permit to build walls above a certain height.

-Buried lines are not only dangerous, but may also prevent you from building the wall where you want.
+Buried lines are not only dangerous, but may also prevent you from building where you want.

-when planning your project make sure you can access the site with construction equipment and materials
+when planning your retaining wall project make sure you can access the site with construction equipment and materials

-For sites with restricted access plan out where you will stage and store your block, wall rock and other materials.
-If building on a hill or a slope the placement of your wall will determine how much soil will need to be removed or brought on to the site.
+For sites with restricted access plan out where you will stage and store materials.
+If building on a hill or a slope the placement of your retaining project will determine how much soil will need to be removed or brought on to the site.

 Before beginning construction, determine the type of soil you will be building on.

-Clay soils will stick together and put pressure on the walls
+- Clay soils will stick together and put pressure on the finished project

-90% of wall failures are caused by poor water management.
+90% of failures are caused by poor water management.

 Once you’ve determined the water on your site you must manage the water in two ways;

-Surface runoff from rainfall and concentrated water sources must be directed away from the wall.
+Surface runoff from rainfall and concentrated water sources must be directed away from your project.

-This can be done by grading the site and incorporating berms, drainage ditches or swales to prevent the water from being collected above the wall, identify concentrated water sources such as slopes above the wall. driveways that slope toward the wall, roof down spouts, sprinkler and irrigation system and outdoor faucets when designing walls that will be exposed to these concentrated water sources build in swales and berms to route the water away from the wall.
+This can be done by grading the site and incorporating berms, drainage ditches or swales to prevent the water from being collected above the wall, identify concentrated water sources such as slopes above.
+Driveways that slope toward the wall, roof down spouts, sprinkler and irrigation system and outdoor faucets when designing, that will be exposed to these concentrated water sources build in swales and berms to route the water away.
 Most of the time, you can hide the swales and berms with plants and landscape materials

-In-wall drainage is meant for incidental water only and is managed through the use of wall rock and toe drains.
-Use wall rock in the block cores and 12 inches behind the wall to ensure in-wall drainage.
+In-wall drainage is meant for incidental water only and is managed through the use of rock and toe drains.
+Use rock in the cores and 12 inches behind to ensure good drainage.

-Toe drains are used to prevent the water from being trapped behind the wall and building up pressure They must be positioned directly behind the wall at the lowest point possible allowing the water to be vented to daylight if you encounter ground water on your site contact of engineering professional for assistance.
+Toe drains are used to prevent the water from being trapped behind and building up pressure They must be positioned directly behind at the lowest point possible allowing the water to be vented to daylight if you encounter ground water on your site contact of engineering professional for assistance.

-When designing your project, be sure to consider design elements such as, wall height, setback, slopes, and surcharges.
+When designing your project, be sure to consider design elements such as, heights, setback, slopes, and surcharges.